Tarasenko has goal, 2 assists as Blues beat Avalanche 3-1

 MacKinnon became the fifth player in NHL history with a season-opening point streak of at least nine games in consecutive seasons, joining Wayne Gretzky (30 games in 1982-83; 51 in 1983-84; 16 in 1984-85 and nine in 1985-86), Charlie Simmer (nine in 1979-80 and 13 in 1980-81), Guy Lafleur (10 in 1975-76 and 10 in 1976-77) and Rod Gilbert (nine in 1971-72 and 14 in 1972-73).

-NOTES: Colorado RW Mikko Ratanen left the game in the second period with a lower body injury.
-He did not return. … St. Louis’ Carl Gunnarsson (lower body) remained out of action.
+Colorado forward Mikko Ratanen left the game in the second period with a lower body injury.
+He did not return.

+“As far as I know, we’ll just have to reevaluate him in the morning and see what happens,” Bednar said.

+NOTES: St. Louis’ Carl Gunnarsson (lower body) remained out of action.
 He was hurt last Thursday.
 This was his second missed game. … Pitcher Michael Wacha and second baseman Kolten Wong of the St. Louis Cardinals were in the stands watching the game. … The Blues hold a 62-61-18 all-time record against the Avalanche.
 The teams will play four more times this season. … Colorado’s D Nikita Zadorov played his 300th career NHL game. … Colorado has played five games in its six-game road trip with a 3-1-1 record.

 UP NEXT